-All subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
+All subject leaders are given training and opportunities to develop their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.
 The children take part in an educational visit every term and our school is particularly proactive in participating in local sporting events.

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
-Our children participate in local Forest Schools’ visits and the school proactively supports community events, such as The Rotary Club Art & Craft Festival, The Church Bazaar, Singing at the Bandstand and visiting the residential homes.
+Our children participate in local ‘Forest Schools’ visits and the school supports community events such as: The Rotary Club Art & Craft Festival, The Church Bazaar, Singing at the Bandstand and visiting the residential homes.
 Being a Church of England school we have a particularly strong association with our Church which adjoins our school building.
 We have Collective Worship in the Church most days and in our RE teaching we make the most of having the Church so close.

 Our whole curriculum is underpinned by the school’s five key Christian Values (Love, Sharing, Dedication, Forgiveness and Honesty) and these are taught on their own and through all areas of the curriculum, including Collective Worship.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum and in everything we do at Trinity St Mary’s.

-It is so important that pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events involving other schools.
+It is important that pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events involving other schools.
 We love to hear about the activities that our children undertake outside of school and we celebrate these as a whole school, in the same way as we celebrate their achievements at school.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.